PegasisForever/Fetch-TA-Data/README.md

 2. Run command line: `java -jar fetch_ta_data.jar server`

-3. The private server for app is on port `5004` and the public server is on port `5005`.
+3. The private server for app will start on port `5004` and the public server is on port `5005`.

 ## Support Me

+I spent hundreds of hours on this project, consider buy me a cup of coffee?

 Donate: [patreon](https://www.patreon.com/yrdsbta)